brevzin/cpp_proposals/2996_reflection/reflection.md

 * [#.#]{.pnum} Otherwise, if `r` represents a variable, then `true` if `r` does not represent a variable template specialization.
 * [#.#]{.pnum} Otherwise, if `r` represents a structured binding, enumerator, non-static data member, template, namespace, or namespace alias, then `true`.
 * [#.#]{.pnum} Otherwise, if `r` represents a base class specifier, then `true` if `has_identifier(type_of(r))`.
-* [#.#]{.pnum} Otherwise, if `r` represents a description of the declaration of a non-static data member, then if the declaration of any data member having the properties represented by `r` would introduce an identifier.
+* [#.#]{.pnum} Otherwise, if `r` represents a description of a declaration of a non-static data member, then if the declaration of any data member having the properties represented by `r` would introduce an identifier.
 * [#.#]{.pnum} Otherwise, `false`.

 ```cpp